encoredev/encore/docs/tutorials/uptime.md

 $ git push encore
 ```

-This will trigger a deployment and Encore will build and test your app, provision the necessary infrastructure (including databases, Cron Jobs, and Pub/Sub), and deploy your app to the cloud.
+Encore will now build and test your app, provision the needed infrastructure, and deploy your application to the cloud.

-🥐 Head to the [Cloud Dashboard](https://app.encore.dev) to follow the progress of your deploy.
+After triggering the deployment, you will see a URL where you can view its progress in Encore's [Cloud Dashboard](https://app.encore.dev).
+It will look something like: `https://app.encore.dev/$APP_ID/deploys/...`

+From there you can also see metrics, traces, link your app to a GitHub repo to get automatic deploys on new commits, and connect your own AWS or GCP account to use for production deployment.

 🥐 When the deploy has finished, you can try out your uptime monitor by going to `https://staging-$APP_ID.encr.app/frontend`.